drhuanliu/DeviceFlowSSH/README.md

 auth       required     deviceflow.so   # Plug in our authentication module
 ```

 Next, we need to make sure PAM modules are enabled.
-In `/etc/ssh/sshd_config`, we should change `ChallengeResponseAuthentication no` to `ChallengeResponseAuthentication yes`.
+In `/etc/ssh/sshd_config`, we should change `KbdInteractiveAuthentication no` to `KbdInteractiveAuthentication yes`.
 Also, we need to make sure there is a line `UsePAM yes`.
 The file should look like this:

 ```
-ChallengeResponseAuthentication yes
+KbdInteractiveAuthentication yes
 UsePAM yes
 ```